LupitaLee/LupitaLee/README.md

 - 👋 Hi, I’m Lupita Rivera
 - 👯 I’m looking to collaborate
 - 📝 I regularly write articles on https://dev.to/lupitalee
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning React - Redux
 - 💞️ I’m looking to collaborate on on open-source and group projects
 - 📫 How to reach me ....